 Term 2 is more about applications of those core skills and principles.
 You look in more detail at the financial instruments and techniques to analyse the securitised equity and debt investment markets, private debt market, portfolio risk and property futures.
-In Investment Vehicles you cover the different forms of indirect real estate – REITS, core and opportunistic funds, and derivatives.
+In Investment Vehicles you cover the different forms of indirect real estate – REITs and property funds: core, opportunistic, value add.
 In Debt Finance and Investment you take in mortgage lending, mezzanine finance, mortgage-backed securities.

 All of our MSc courses start with two compulsory induction weeks which include relevant refresher courses, an introduction to the careers services and the annual careers fair.